DavidBChristensen/st-workspaces/README.md

 - Initial repository
 - Launch the st-workspaces GUI.
-- Save current tabs to new workspace.
+- Save current tabs to new workspace
     - from ui save button
+    - from custom action
+- Load tabs from selected workspace

 -- We are here --

-    - from custom action
-- Load tabs from selected workspace.
-- "Install" st-workspaces to custom actions.
+- "Install" st-workspaces to custom actions
 - Manage workspaces
     - add
     - edit